-Suzanne has advised very recently on matters arising from the Libor scandal and breach of fiduciary duties and FSA regulations in relation to trading.
+Suzanne has advised very recently on matters arising from the Libor scandal and breach of fiduciary duties and FCA regulations in relation to trading.
 Suzanne also has extensive experience of leading internal harassment and discrimination investigations.

 Suzanne chairs and conducts internal investigations as far as disciplinary matters are concerned, and has recently conducted a detailed investigation into widespread harassment within a workplace.